Most Frequently asked Oracle Interview Questions and Answers:

 Q #19) Why do we need integrity constraints in a database?

-Various integrity constraints available include Primary Key, Foreign Key, UNIQUE KEY, NOT NULL & CHECK.
+Various integrity constraints are available which include Primary Key, Foreign Key, UNIQUE KEY, NOT NULL & CHECK.

 Q #20) What do you mean by MERGE in Oracle and how can we merge two tables?